Unitech357/BL4_Serial_Toolkit/README.md

 See the "QUICKSTART" section below to run the app locally.

 LEGAL: For research/educational use only.
 Do not use to cheat in multiplayer or violate game terms.

+## License
+This project is licensed under the [Prosperity Public License 3.0.0](https://prosperitylicense.com/versions/3.0.0) — you may use, copy, and modify it for noncommercial purposes only.